-This is a museum created for the purpose of conveying to the present and future generations all things related to Mt.
-Fuji, and it also functions as a center devoted to preserving the sacred mountain.
+This is a museum created for the purpose of “conveying to the present and future generations all things related to Mt.
+Fuji,” and it also functions as a center devoted to preserving the sacred mountain.
 It was built just beside the Ichi-no-torii (the first torii gate) of Fujisan Hongu Sengen Taisha Shrine.
-In the museum you can learn a lot about various aspects of Mt.
+In this museum you can learn a lot about various aspects of Mt.
 Fuji: its history, religion, art, and nature, for example.

 At first I would like to talk about the facade of the building.
 There is a very big water basin (in architectural lingo, a “water feature”) in front of the inverted-Mt.
 Fuji-shaped main building.
 The water in the large basin is actually Mt.
 Fuji’s spring water.
 First they draw the water from the nearby stream, and after being used in the building for the air conditioners, it finally comes to the basin.
 It is said that it represents the concept of the museum, “the circulation and reflection of Mt.
 Fuji’s water.”

 This facility was designed by Shigeru Ban, a renowned architect who received the honorable Pritzker Architecture Prize in 2014.
 The exterior of the main building is covered by wooden latticework.
 The wood was locally produced in Fujinomiya City and Fuji City, and is known as the brand name “Fuji Hinoki Made.”